LordByku/signal-mitm/doc.md

-from sqlalchemy.orm.util import identity_key

 # Database Module

 `database` module (name pending) is designed to make it easy to manage database sessions and cryptographic material from `signal-protocol.py`.
 Here, you'll find an overview of the module's design, its core components, and usage guidelines.

+**n.b.** Some familiarity with the cryptographic API provided by [`signal-protocol.py`](https://github.com/TheTechZone/signal-protocol.py) is expected for the following examples.

 ## Overview

-This module combines the powerful ORM capabilities of SQLAlchemy with Pydantic's data validation, all wrapped up in `SQLModel`.
+This module combines the powerful ORM capabilities of [`SQLAlchemy`](https://www.sqlalchemy.org/) with [`Pydantic`'s](https://docs.pydantic.dev/2.9/) data validation, all wrapped up in [`SQLModel`](https://sqlmodel.tiangolo.com/).

-It includes components for _session management_ and database schema definitions, abstracting the work with cryptographic operations.
+It includes components for _session management_ and database schema definitions, abstracting the work necessary to with cryptographic material at runtime, regardless of where it is instantiated from (parsed from an external source or loaded from a database).

 ---